mcagalj/CNS-2023-24/crypto-oracle/README.md

     The server should be accessible on port `8000` on your `localhost` machine; VSC should automatically forward the port `8000`.
 In case of errors due to missing Python packages, try to install them manually.

-> NOTE: All secrets, challenges, cookies used by Crypto Oracle server can be found in file `settings.yaml`.
+> NOTE: All secrets, challenges, cookies and other configuration information used by _crypto oracle_ server can be found in file `settings.yaml`.